mohammad5305/crawl_news/README.md

-# crawl_news
+# Crawl News
-telegram bot for tracking commit history of dcss
+Simple shell script for parsing RSS of dcss(Dungeon Crawl Stone Soup) commit history and sending it on a telegram channel.